 It should also be noted that one seeded tag from the 2003/2004 seeding was returned from a recreational fisherman fishing outside the cages in Port Lincoln, and similarly 4 from the 2004/2005 seeding.
 These presumably represent escapees from the farms.
 While the expectation is that such escapes are rare, they could potentially slightly confound the interpretation of the seeding results - i.e. some (small) fraction of the non-reported seeded tags could represent escapees from the farm.
 In terms of the analyses of the overall tagging data, the question would be whether such escapees essentially die in the Port Lincoln area as a result of having been caught and placed in the farm (e.g. because of having developed a dependency on the farms for feeding or get caught by recreational fishermen) or whether they return to the wild stock.
-In the former case, it would be counted as non-captured tagged fish.
+In the former case, it would be appropriate to include escapee as part of the non-reported returns, in the latter they should be counted as non-captured tagged fish.